RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 ## 3. Transformation Groups

 To understand what a transformation group is, we need to clearly define transformation.
 A ***transformation*** of a set X is a bijective self-map $$f : X \rightarrow X$$. i.e it is a function that when applied on a set returns the same set.
-A transformation is also  called a *permutation* a set $$X$$.
+A transformation is also  called a *permutation* of a set $$X$$.

-Two transformations can be composed to produce a third, and every transformation has an inverse transformation (this is essentially the meaning of bijection").
+Two transformations can be composed to produce a third, and every transformation has an inverse transformation (this is essentially the meaning of _bijection_).
 In other words, the collection of all transformations of $$X$$ forms a group under composition, whose identity element is the identity transformation $$e$$ fixing every element.
 Such a group is called **Aut X** or Automorphism of set $$X$$

 A ***transformation group*** is any subgroup of Aut $$X$$ for some set $$X$$.